 Q 1.
 What is the meaning of Advance Ruling?

 Q 2.
-Which are the matters enumerated in Section 97 for which advance ruling can be sought?
+Which are the questions for which advance ruling can be sought?

 Ans.
-Advance Ruling can be sought for the following matters:
+Advance Ruling can be sought for the following questions:

-(a) classification of any goods or services under the Act;
+(a) classification of any goods or services or both;

 (d) admissibility of input tax credit of tax paid or deemed to have been paid;